realulim/Bornemisza-DS/README.md

 #### Application Server: Payara
 - runs Java-based microservices
 - is clustered via Hazelcast over a private network
-- client-side load balancing of db cluster
+- does client-side load balancing of db cluster

 #### Database: CouchDB
-- runs one database per user
+- provides one database per user
-- only talks to Payara
+- knows all app servers and talks to no one else
 - is clustered via Erlang over a private network

 #### Frontend: single page application
 - lean approach with Riot.js framework and micro libraries for pin-pointed functionality
 - is fully responsible for the UI, only talks to the backend for data and business logic
 - self-service user registration with email confirmation

 #### Edge Server: HAProxy
 - terminates SSL in front of the private networks
 - load balancing of frontend and Payara cluster